vinstic-myshell/myshell-doc-en/roadmap.md

 Already on the way

-Support for feeding your own fine-tuning corpus, making your BOT fully in line with your expectations🤗
+Support for feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗

 Lifetime memory library